MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgAdminPeopleProfileCardProperty.md

 # Update-MgAdminPeopleProfileCardProperty

 ## SYNOPSIS
-Update the navigation property profileCardProperties in admin

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaAdminPeopleProfileCardProperty](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaAdminPeopleProfileCardProperty?view=graph-powershell-beta)
+Update the properties of a profileCardProperty object, identified by its directoryPropertyName property.

 ## SYNTAX